How to Remove Calcium Buildup on Faucets

 • Sponge or textured cloth

-• Optional: magic eraser; store-bought cleaner for calcium, lime and rust*
+• Commercial cleaner for calcium, lime, and rust* (optional)

-*White vinegar is usually sufficient to remove the calcium buildup, but if you plan to use store-bought cleaners with these instructions, be sure to wear rubber gloves and avoid breathing the fumes as you clean.
+*White vinegar is usually enough to remove the calcium buildup, but if you plan to use commercial cleaners with these instructions, wear rubber gloves and avoid inhaling the fumes as you clean.

 How to Clean Calcium Buildup

-Calcium buildup can also clog pipes, affect water pressure and eventually require pipe replacement.
 The best way to prevent calcium buildup and maximize the life of your plumbing system is to have a water softener installed.
-If you already have one, keep it well maintained so it performs well.
-Mr. Rooter has years of experience in water softener installations and repairs, and we have locations all over the country.
-We can explain your options for water softeners that are compatible with your plumbing system and your budget.
+If you already have one, keep it well maintained so it performs effectively, or have it repaired if needed.

 If cleaning your faucets does not improve your water pressure, your pipes may be caked with limescale, or there could be another issue.
 Ask your local Mr. Rooter Plumbing for a plumbing inspection and consultation.
-Whether you need pipe replacements or a simpler repair, our plumbing pros will provide honest advice and quality service every time.
-Schedule an appointment online or call us for 24/7 emergency service.
+Whether you need pipe replacements or a simpler repair, our plumbing pros will always provide upfront pricing and exceptional customer service.
+Schedule an appointment online or call us for emergency service.